mark-summerfield/uxf/README.md

 allow for UXFs to remain round-trip readable and writeable even by UXF processors that aren't aware of the use of custom types as such.

-Here, we'll look at both approaches for two different custom types, a point and an enumeration.
+Here, we'll look at both approaches for three different custom types, a point and some constants which we'll treat as enumerations.

     uxf 1
     [